Digital translucent hand altering a holographic world map, symbolizing unseen influence operations across the globe.

 Bernays developed his framework for the commercial and political spheres, but the structure of influence he described mirrors the mechanics of irregular conflict.
 His insight, that coordinated persuasion can mobilize large populations, applies directly to resistance movements and state countermeasures.
 The difference lies not in method, but in mission: corporations seek consumers, while irregular actors seek control of legitimacy.

 Influence in warfare operates along three interdependent layers: narrative, network, and population.
-Each layer uses Bernays’s principles, framing, repetition, emotion, symbolism, authority, but in contextually distinct ways.
-Understanding these layers transforms abstract theory into a usable operational model.
+Each layer uses Bernays’s principles, framing, repetition, emotion, symbolism, authority, but adapts them to the operational environment.

 1. Narrative Layer – Crafting the Storyline of Legitimacy